TL;DR

 Prioritization

-Now that your release has a defined scope, you can weigh how each release item compares against another based on various factors.
+Prioritization refers to weighing how each release item compares against another based on various factors.

 A common question people often face is: How do you prioritize features and tasks during the release planning process?

 You can define certain rules for prioritizing release items.
-For instance, considering which features offer the most business value, or which are the most technically feasible, etc. These rules are subjective and may vary depending on your business’s short-term and long-term goals.
+For instance, considering which features offer the most business value, or which are the most technically feasible, etc.

 Based on these factors, you can determine the priority order for the features.
-This prioritization will help you trim things down when your release is falling behind schedule, or allow you to allocate resources accordingly.
+This prioritization will help you trim things down when your release is falling behind schedule or allow you to allocate resources accordingly.

 Popular prioritization techniques include: